Porsche 911: Carrera 3.2 (1984–1989)

 Three basic models were available – coupé, targa and cabriolet.
 The Carrera is almost indistinguishable from the SC with the external clue being the front fog lights that were integrated into the front valance.
 Only cosmetic changes were made during the production of the Carrera, with a redesigned dashboard featuring larger air conditioning vents appearing in 1986.

 In 1984, Porsche also introduced the M491 option.
 Officially called the Supersport in the UK, it was commonly known as the "Turbo-Look".
 It was a style that resembled the 930 Turbo with wide wheel arches and the distinctive "tea tray" tail.
 It featured the stiffer suspension shared with the Turbo and the superior Turbo braking system as well as the wider Turbo wheels.
 Sales of the Turbo-Look were high for its first two years in the United States because the desirable 930 was not available.
 3,663 were sold until 1989.
 The Turbo-Look, received official title in the sales lists, as the 930 Chassis option starting in model year 1984.
 The order was now possible without the special wish department (as previously).
 At first, only available for the Coupé, some cabriolets were still ordered with Turbo-Look items without having option code M491 in the internal data sheets (cardex).
 For these cars the "Sonderwunsch" dept. was once more responsible.
 From model year 1985 the Turbo-Look option could be ordered on all three models; Coupé, Cabriolet and Targa produced together with the narrow body on the same production line.

 The Turbo-Look option package contained:

-Front fenders of 930 Turbo; which, were attached the same way as the Turbo, first by welding flares to the narrow fender, then from model year 1986 a new, widened fender as a one piece stamped steel part was developed.
+Front fenders of the 930 Turbo; which, were attached the same way as the Turbo, first by welding flares to the narrow fender, then from model year 1986 a new, widened fender as a one piece stamped steel part was developed.

 Side rear 930 widened fenders at the back; which, was attached the same way as the Turbo, first by welding flares to the narrow body, then from model year 1986 a new, widened quarter panel as one piece stamped steel part was manufactured.